Sunset Las Palmas Studios

-Sunset Las Palmas Studios, formerly General Service Studios and Hollywood Center Studios, is an American independent entertainment production lot located at 1040 North Las Palmas Avenue in Hollywood, Los Angeles, California, providing stage facilities and filmmaking services to clients in the film, television and advertising industries.
-Founded in 1919, it is one of the oldest production facilities in Hollywood and has played host to many notable video productions for over a century.
+Sunset Las Palmas Studios, formerly General Service Studios and Hollywood Center Studios, is an American independent entertainment production lot located at 1040 North Las Palmas Avenue in the Hollywood neighborhood of Los Angeles.
+It has stage facilities and provides filmmaking services to clients in the film, television and advertising industries.
+Founded in 1919, it is one of the oldest production facilities in Hollywood and has been the host of many notable motion picture productions for over a century.

-Sunset Las Palmas Studios is one of the three production facilities that make up the "Sunset Studios" sound-stage conglomerate owned by Hudson Pacific Properties, the others being the Sunset Bronson Studios and the Sunset Gower Studios.
+Sunset Las Palmas Studios is one of the three production facilities which make up the "Sunset Studios" sound-stage conglomerate owned by Hudson Pacific Properties.
+The other two are the Sunset Bronson Studios and the Sunset Gower Studios.

 History

-In 1919, John Jasper, a former associate of Charlie Chaplin, built exterior sets, three production stages and several bungalows on a 16.5-acre site in Hollywood and named it Hollywood Studios Inc. The first stages resembled hot houses with steel frames, cloth walls, glass roofs and clerestory windows.
+In 1919 John Jasper, a former associate of Charlie Chaplin, built exterior sets, three production stages, and several bungalows on a 16.5-acre site in Hollywood; he named it Hollywood Studios Inc. The first stages resembled hot houses with steel frames, cloth walls, glass roofs, and clerestory windows.
 Outdoor sets included an "Americana" residential street, a massive New York street, and an elegant Spanish villa.
 Among the first tenants was comedian Harold Lloyd who produced some of his most successful films on the lot.